-Often parents are under the mistaken impression that because they were tested when they were at school, their own children will have been screened for colour blindness in primary school too.
+Often parents mistakenly think that because they were tested when they were at school, their own children will have been screened for colour blindness in primary school too.
 Sadly, testing has been phased out long ago by most Local Education Authorities so it is highly unlikely that your children will have been screened at school.

 A recent study of 1,300 schoolchildren, undertaken by Colour Blind Awareness found that whilst approximately 75% of the pupils had been to an optometrist to have their eyesight tested, only 20% had ever had a colour vision deficiency test.

 All this means that if you suspect colour blindness in your child (and if they are over 5 years old) there is a reasonably stong chance that they might have a colour vision deficiency, even if they have already had an eye test.

 Follow the links on the right hand side of this page to find out more about the symptoms of colour blindness, where to get a diagnosis and what to do if your child IS found to be colour blind.